 Greyscale Wines was founded in 2008 by husband wife Jean and Larry Rowe.
-Jean grew up in Orinda, CA and still lives there (SF Bay Area); her father planted grapes around their property and made home wine while she was growing up.
-Admittedly the varieties he grew may not have been ideal for their particular Orinda climate but it was this early introduction to wine that created an interest and passion for Jean for wine later in life.
-Both Larry and Jean fell in love with Napa and have been visiting the Valley for a number of years.
+Jean was raised in Orinda, CA (San Francisco Bay Area); her father John Cunningham planted Zinfandel and Merlot around their property and made home wine while she was growing up.
+Admittedly the varieties he grew may not have been ideal for the heavy fog often blanketing Orinda, especially in the summer.
+While the Zinfandel fared better than the Merlot, some of his best bottlings were from grapes he purchased from Sonoma and Napa counties.
+Jean’s mother also had a green thumb and was part of the Orinda Garden Club (a club that Jean is very active in).
+It was her father’s home wine and Jean’s help in the vineyard which ultimately helped develop her interest in wine later in life.
+Both Larry and Jean fell in love with Napa Valley and have been visiting the region for decades.
 Larry calls it, one of the “advantages of living in the San Francisco Bay Area.”

-The impetus for creating their own wine brand came during a trip to Bordeaux in 2005 when they were introduced to the Bordeaux Blanc – a wine that is usually 100% varietal Savignon blanc or blended slightly with Sémillon.
-They have visited many wineries around California as well as on their International travels and they always gravitate towards an old world style of wine – one that is elegant, pairs with food and is lower alcohol.
+The impetus for creating their own wine brand came during a trip to Bordeaux in 2005 when they were introduced to Bordeaux Blanc, a wine that is usually 100% varietal Sauvignon Blanc or blended slightly with Sémillon.
+They have visited many wineries in California and also on their international travels; they always gravitate towards an old-world style of wine, one that is elegant, balanced, pairs well with food and is lower alcohol.

-Upon returning to California they were introduced to Crushpad, a winery that was located in San Francisco at the time.
-They were assigned a winemaker, Kian Tavakoli – who made them a barrel for personal use.
-Friends and family inquired about the possibility of purchasing the wine – and this in part led them to ultimately create Greyscale Wines.
+Upon returning to California after their trip to Europe, they were introduced to Crushpad, a winery that was located in San Francisco at the time.
+They were assigned a winemaker, Kian Tavakoli who made them a barrel in 2006 of Cabernet Sauvignon from Stagecoach Vineyard for personal use.
+Friends and family inquired about the possibility of purchasing the wine; this in part led them to create Greyscale Wines in 2008.